How to Use a Planner

 How do you stick to your planner?

-Do you want to know the secret to sticking with a planner?
+Do you want to know the secret of sticking with a planner?
 Use it!
 Make it part of your everyday life.
 Rather than buying a large desktop planner, purchase a planner that you can take EVERYWHERE you go.

 If you’re running errands, at your desk, out to lunch, in a meeting, shopping - your planner is with you.
 That way you can write down notes, ideas, appointments, to dos, goals, lists…anything and everything.